oneapi-src/oneDPL/documentation/library_guide/cmake_support.rst

 Using |onedpl_short| Package On Windows
 ===============================
 On Windows, we recommend updating to the most recent version of CMake, as they are actively `improving support for Intel compilers <https://gitlab.kitware.com/cmake/cmake/-/issues/24314>`_.
-CMake requires some workarounds to use icx[-cl] successfully.
-A CMake package has been provided 'oneDPLWindowsIntelLLVM' to apply these required workarounds on Windows with CMake versions 3.20+.
+Currently, on Windows, some workarounds are are required to icx[-cl] successfully.
+A CMake package has been provided, 'oneDPLWindowsIntelLLVM', to provide the required workarounds to enable support for icx[-cl] on Windows with CMake versions 3.20 and greater.
 Some workarounds are provided for icpx, but it is not fully supported on Windows at this time.
-To enable the workarounds, please add ``find_package(oneDPLWindowsIntelLLVM)`` to your CMake file before you call ``project()``.
+To use this package, please add ``find_package(oneDPLWindowsIntelLLVM)`` to your CMake file before you call ``project()``.

-The supported generator in the Windows environment is Ninja, we recommend using ``-GNinja`` in your cmake configuration.
+The supported generator in the Windows environment is Ninja, we recommend using ``-GNinja`` in your CMake configuration.

 Example CMake File
 ==================